 To begin the collaborative law process, the parties must each retain their own collaboratively-trained attorneys who agree, in writing, to work together to help the couple reach a mutually beneficial settlement without having to go to court.
-The parties meet privately with their respective attorneys and may retain additional experts, such as divorce coaches, neutral financial professionals, and child specialists, collectively referred to as “team members”, who provide unbiased expert advice to guide the parties towards an amicable resolution.
+The parties meet privately with their respective attorneys and may retain additional experts, such as divorce coaches, neutral financial professionals, and child specialists collectively referred to as “team members,” who provide unbiased expert advice to guide the parties towards an amicable resolution.
 When the final agreement is reached, the collaborative lawyers prepare all final settlement documents and accompany the parties to court to finalize their case.

 In the event that the parties are unable to reach an agreement and one or both of the parties elect to take the matter to court, the attorneys and “team members” are disqualified from representing either party or otherwise participating in the adversarial proceedings.
-This encourages the parties and the attorneys to cooperate and problem-solve, reduces the likelihood of excess conflict, and enables the parties to efficiently resolve their disputes.
+This encourages the parties and the attorneys to cooperate and problem-solve, reduces the likelihood of excess conflict, and enables the parties to resolve their disputes efficiently.

-Mediation for domestic relations cases in Cook County, Illinois is governed by Cook County Circuit Court Rule 13.4.
-Mediation is a non-binding confidential process by which a neutral third party, selected by the parties to the case or selected by or with the assistance of the court, assists the parties in reaching a mutually acceptable agreement.
-The role of the mediator is to assist in identifying the issues, reducing misunderstandings, exploring and clarifying the parties’ respective interests and priorities, and identifying and exploring possible solutions that will satisfy the interests of all parties and thereby facilitate resolution of some or all of the issues in dispute.
+Mediation for domestic relations cases in Cook County, Illinois, is governed by Cook County Circuit Court Rule 13.4.
+Mediation is a non-binding, confidential process by which a neutral third party, selected by the parties to the case or selected by or with the assistance of the court, assists the parties in reaching a mutually acceptable agreement.
+The role of the mediator is to assist in identifying the issues, reducing misunderstandings, exploring and clarifying the parties’ respective interests and priorities, and identifying and exploring possible solutions that will satisfy the interests of all parties and thereby facilitate the resolution of some or all of the issues in dispute.

-Mediation is required pursuant to Illinois Supreme Court Rule for parents who are in conflict over allocation of parental responsibilities, relocation, and other non-child support issues related to their children.
+Mediation is required pursuant to Illinois Supreme Court Rule for parents who are in conflict over the allocation of parental responsibilities, relocation, and other non-child support issues related to their children.
 In Cook County, the parents will be referred to Family Mediation Services for mediation if they cannot agree to a mediator.